INN/docs/how-we-work/asana.md

 Clicking a tag in any task opens other tasks that have that tag.
 So it's easy to see all tasks that are tagged "Priority" etc.

-Definitely assign tags to tasks and subtasks as you create them, and add them as appropriate.
+Definitely use this list to assign tags to tasks and subtasks as you create them, and add them as appropriate.

 ## Time Tracking